Swartz Center for Entrepreneurship

 The Swartz Center for Entrepreneurship is a startup incubator at Carnegie Mellon University.

-The center currently operates flagship programs such as VentureBridge and Project Olympus, which provide acceleration, mentorship, and resources to Carnegie Mellon students and alumni building startups.

 History

 The Swartz Center is named after Jim Swartz, a venture capitalist who graduated from the university and in 2015 donated $31 million towards the creation of the centre.
 The centre opened on October 25, 2016.

 Dave Mawhinney became the executive director of the center which was a continuation of his role at the Donald H. Jones Center for Entrepreneurship.
 Companies associated with the center include Duolingo and Mach9 Robotics.